Meeting the sleep needs of our children is so challenging these days.

 What I can tell you is the same thing I tell the families I work with is: we can only do our best.

 The most accurate way to know if a child’s bedtime works for them is the ease to which they go to sleep, stay asleep and wake happy each day.

 Another indicator is if you child(ren) is able to get through the day with full learning ability, have appropriate physical energy level and also have an alert but calm demeanor up until the end of the day.

 This isn’t always easy.
 Most families struggle to quickly get through a night after a long day of work, school or daycare.
 This is just the reality of our generation.
 After a long day of working, most of us want to be with our kids and learn about their day without feeling rushed.
 I know I do!
 But there are some small tips to try to keep in mind so things don’t go sideways night after night.

 - Try to be mindful as you are extending the night out.
-If an activity (like watching a favorite show together, or starting a new craft) can wait until the weekend, or a day that didn’t demand so much out of your child, that might be best.
+If an activity (like watching a favorite show together, or starting a new craft) can wait until the weekend.

 - Day care is a wonderful tool for learning and development, but learning is mentally exhaustive for children.
 If your tot has passed their wake threshold, keeping them up won’t measure out as quality time.
 Some children act out and can’t control their behavior, some get cranky and irritable, while others can cope a little better, but that doesn’t mean they aren’t becoming over tired.